justinmk/vim-sneak/README.md

 # sneak.vim: Vertical Motion for Vim

 minimalist, well-behaved plugin that provides:
+  - move to any location with `s` followed by exactly two characters
   - written from scratch, inspired by EasyMotion and seek.vim
-  - move to any location with `s` followed by exactly two characters
+  - jumps immediately to first match, unlike EasyMotion
+  - gets out of your way as soon as you move the cursor
+  - common case requires 3-char key sequence (EasyMotion requires 5: ,,fab)
   - repeat the motion with ; or ,
-  - does not break f t ; ,
+  - does not break f t F T ; ,
   - preserves the / register; does not add noise to `/` history
   - does not triggering search results highlighting
   - only shows highlights in current window